 Thank you for contacting me about support for people affected by pancreatic cancer.

-Every effort is being made to improve early diagnosis and to drive up survival rates for pancreatic cancer.
+Every effort is being made to improve early diagnosis and survival rates for pancreatic cancer.

-I am glad that cancer survival rates have increased year-on-year over the past decade.
-Investment in research has been vitally important in achieving this.
+Cancer survival rates have increased year-on-year over the past decade and the investment in research has been vitally important in achieving this.
 I recognise the need for further investment into cancer research so that we can continue to drive up survival rates.

 Thank you again for taking the time to contact me.